AnywhereFit/front-end/README.md

 ## Contributors

-Thanks goes these amazing people:
+Thanks goes to these amazing people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->